qwertysmosh/SMAPIDedicatedServerMod/README.md

 - `SpawnMonster`: (Toggle command, Saved in config) \
   Changes the settings so that monsters spawn on the farm or not.
 Spawned monsters are not reset.
 - `MoveBuildPermission` or
-- `MovePermissiong` or
+- `MovePermission` or
 - `MBP`: (Saved in config) \
   Changes farmhands permissions to move buildings from the Carpenter's shop.
 Set to `off` to entirely disable moving buildings, set to `owned` to allow farmhands to move buildings that they purchased, or set to `on` to allow moving all buildings.

+Administration:

+- `LogIn`: This command is used to log in.
+The command is followed by the password that was defined in `config.json` under `Password`.
+- `LogOut`: This command is used to log out.
+- `PasswordProtectShow`: An overview of the commands is displayed.
+This shows which command is protected by a password and which can be executed by any player without restriction.
+- `PasswordProtectAdd`: (Saved in config) \
+  This command is followed by the name of a command which is now password-protected, so it can only be executed after logging in.
+- `PasswordProtectRemove`: (Saved in config) \
+  This removes a command from password protection.
+Every player can now use the command without restrictions.

 ## Host in Game Command